MartinaJohn/FinSage/README.md

-# AI for solving economic downturns
+# FINSAGE- AI for solving economic downturns

-The project supports the following features,
+The goal of our project is to apply AI to forecast and lessen the effects of economic downturns.

-The goal of our study is to apply AI to forecast and lessen the effects of economic downturns.
-AI, in our opinion, can offer insightful information and predictive powers that can better assist governments and companies in anticipating and responding to economic downturns.
+# Sceenshots
 <img src='Screenshot 2023-11-21 003121.png'>